The History of Corydon Collies

-Our Collies have won 180 Challenge Certificates in the UK and more than 100 Reserve Challenge Certificates have been won.
-Corydon Trump The Lot became our 50th CC winner when he won at Darlington Show in 2019.
+Our Collies have won 187 Challenge Certificates in the UK and more than 100 Reserve Challenge Certificates have been won.
+Ch Corydon Trump The Lot became our 50th CC winner when he won at Darlington Show in 2019, and our 27th Champion when he attained his title at the Collie Association Champ Show in November 2021

 Barbara was for many years the President of the London Collie Club.
 She was also the Breed note writer for Our Dogs magazine from 1973 to 2009.
 I wrote and freely distributed Collie Data for six years.